arnabs542/oj/problemSolving.md

 TAKE THE CHALLENGE!

-### Examplify and INDUCE
+### Examplify and clarify
 Enumerate test cases/examples, to understand the problem, and maybe INDUCTIVELY REASON FROM EXAMPLES.

+### Reduce
+Exploit the pattern by inducing.
+- Reduce to the simplest case and induce
+- Transform to some subproblems with well defined models
+- Reduce optimization to decision problem

-### Abstraction and MODELING - convert a problem into a model
+### Abstraction and MODELING - convert a problem into a mathematical model, mathematical objective
-MODEL the problem and define the mathematical OBJECTIVE.
+MODEL the problem and define the MATHEMATICAL OBJECTIVE.

-#### Observe, State, Model
-Observe the problem in different PERSPECTIVES, then different STATES will be tracked, and different MODELS apply!

 Convert practical problems into mathematical/algorithmic MODELS.
 For example, N Queens, Course Schedule, Word Ladder II, Integer Replacement are all problems that can be abstracted into a graphical model.

+### BRUTE FORCE EXHAUST AND VERIFY: find a brute force solution
+Understand the model is a brute force way.

+### STATE TRANSITION for different models
+Optimize by exploiting state transition recurrence relation for different mathematical objectives.
+Observe the problem in different PERSPECTIVES, then different STATES will be tracked, and different MODELS apply!
+- STATE SPACE
+    - DOMAIN SPACE: bit operation or combinatorial
+    - RANGE SPACE: search in range space lower bound and upper bound, exhaust and verify, maybe even with binary search!
+- STATE TRANSITION or RECURRENCE RELATION

 #### General Mathematical Models or Mathematical Objective

 - Equality: Interval or ranges
 - Binary representation: bitwise identities, manipulation
 - Modulo operation: modulo can contain two information: a, r = div(n, b)